KungPhoo/ba67-basic/readme.md

 ### Quotes
 You can use double and single quotes.
 This way it's easier You can use double and single quotes.
 This way it's easier to use quotes in a string.
-The following is perfectly legal, but breaks compatibility with Commodore BASIC V7.0 code:
+The following is perfectly legal:
 ```
 PRINT "Print 'single quotes' is easy"
 PRINT 'but: "double quotes" is, too.'
 ```

+> !
+Single quotes break compatibility with Commodore BASIC V7.0

 In BASIC V7.0, only double quotes are accepted.
 To escape these, you'd have to print `CHR$(34)`.